Teen gets 10 years for house fire that killed 5 from Senegal

 Siebert looked toward family members and friends as they addressed Egelhoff but did not seem to display any emotion.
 When given a chance to make a statement, he did express remorse.

-Bui — who was identified as a suspect with the others after police got a search warrant asking Google for data on users who had searched the home's address within 15 days of the fire — allegedly told investigators he had been robbed the month before the fire while trying to buy a gun and traced his iPhone to the home using an app.
+Bui — who was identified as a suspect with the others after police got a search warrant asking Google for which accounts had searched the home's address within 15 days of the fire — allegedly told investigators he had been robbed the month before the fire while trying to buy a gun, and traced his iPhone to the home using an app.
 He admitted to setting the fire, only to find out the next day through news coverage that the victims were not the people who robbed him, according to police.

 Lawyers for Bui and Seymour are challenging police's use of the Google keyword search results, calling it a “digital dragnet” that swept up searches of billions of people around the world.